hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 ~~~
 {: .source}

-This is not too different from the Serial workflow, and, as we can see, it can already lead to
+The workflow definition is similar to that of the Serial workflow, and, as we can see, it can
-certain parallelism, because the fitting step and the plotting step can run simultaneously once the
+already lead to certain parallelism, because the fitting step and the plotting step can run
-histograms are produces.
+simultaneously once the histograms are produced.

 The graphical representation of the workflow is:

 <img src="{{ page.root }}/fig/awesome-workflow-yadage-simple.png" width="300px" />

+Let us try to run it on REANA cloud.

 > ## Exercise
 >